mlb2251/pluck-artifact/README.md

 This repo is for reproducing the results presented in the paper.
 To instead work with the latest version of Pluck (post publication), see the [Pluck.jl](https://github.com/mlb2251/Pluck.jl) repo, which includes improvements to the usability of Pluck as we improve it as a library and codebase post-publication.
 However for simply reproducing the paper results, the `pluck-artifact` repo is sufficient.

+While the `main` branch of this repo will remain as the artifact at the time of publication, you can use the `latest` branch of this repo for running more recent versions of Pluck.

 In addition to the following guide for reproducing results from the paper, we have written two additional guides:
 - There is a language reference and **tutorial** for writing Pluck programs located at `PluckArtifact.jl/Pluck.jl/USAGE.md`.
 - There is a guide for developers looking to extend the functionality of Pluck located at `PluckArtifact.jl/Pluck.jl/DEV.md`